-The seven 43 Division teams will consist of a single conference.
-Teams will play each of the 6 remaining teams 3 times.
-Each team will be scheduled to play 18 regular season games.
-Upon completion of the regular season, the 7 teams will play a double elimination tournament.
+The eight 43 Division teams will consist of a single conference.
+The 8 teams will play the 7 opponents within the division 3 times each for a 21-game regular season schedule.
+Upon completion of the regular season, the 8 teams will play a double elimination tournament.
 Tournament seeding will be determined by the final regular season standings.